It began with a conundrum.

 How would they find their way to feet that needed them?

 In late 1998, Don & Leslie placed a large tub in the front of their store.
 They asked customers to donate a pair of old shoes after buying a new one.
 Some customers went home and came back with loafers, sandals, dress shoes, work boots and children’s sports shoes - snow boots, too - 600 pairs altogether.
 The Nottbergs delivered the shoes to a local organization that served people who were homeless or lived in poverty - just in time for the winter holidays.

 For 14 years, word of mouth brought in more shoes - and more requests for shoes.

 - In Years 2 & 3, Don & Leslie partnered with Soles4Souls, an international organization experienced in distributing shoes to survivors of natural disasters and victims of poverty.

 - By Year 4, City Union Mission and the local division of The Salvation Army had caught wind of the collection and were asking to distribute shoes locally.

 - Demand for gently used shoes – especially children’s shoes – grew, then skyrocketed with the onset of a recession in 2008.

 - Financial crisis brought staggering job losses, stubborn unemployment, personal bankruptcy and homelessness to many in the Kansas City metro.
 By 2010, five different area charities were requesting ever-larger donations.

-During the 13 years since that first tub appeared in the front of the store, annual contributions had multiplied more than 20 fold – nearly 27% per year!
-Shoe Kansas City had become much more than a little holiday shoe drive.
+During the 20 years since that first tub appeared in the front of the store annual donations of used shoes have reached over35,000 pairs of shoes.
+SHOE KANSAS CITY has become so much more than a little holiday shoe drive.